shashank3199/shashank3199/README.md

 <h2 align="center">Hi 👋, I'm Shashank Goyal aka TheLogicalPanda &nbsp;&nbsp; <img src="https://github.com/shashank3199/shashank3199/blob/master/.data/panda_waving.gif" width="50" height="50"/></h1>
 <h6 align="center">:robot: Robotics | :heart: Programming | :black_heart: Cyber Security</h3>

-I am a Final year student pursuing Computer Science at Manipal Institute of Technology, Karnataka.
-I am an aspiring Roboticist and am trying to develop skills in the field of Cyber Security.
+I am a Robotics Software Engineer, presently working at the AI & Robotics Technology Park @ Indian Institute of Science, Bengaluru, India.
+I am a keen enthusiast of AI and Robotics and look forward to collaboration and teaching opportunities in this field.
+I am also a Cyber-Security Hobbyist and I actively participate in Capture-The-Flag Events.

 - 🔭 I'm currently working on projects including deep-learning, computer-vision and robotics.
 - 🤝 I’m looking to collaborate with other developers in these domains.